cisagov/LME/docs/markdown/chapter4.md

 ### 4.1.2 Check you are receiving logs

 While on the Elastic home page, click on the hamburger icon on the left, then under "Analytics," find and click "Dashboard."
-From there, find and select "NEW - User Security."
+From there, find and select "User Security."
 This will show a dashboard similar to Figure 2.

 <p align="center">
     <img src="/docs/imgs/usersec.png" width="66%" />